RuurdBijlsma/meteostat_rs/README.md

 * All weather data is sourced from **[Meteostat](https://meteostat.net/)**.
 * This crate uses Meteostat's **free bulk data interface**.
 No API key is required.
-* Data is provided in **CSV format** (compressed with Gzip) for weather records and **JSON** for station metadata.
-* **Important:** When using this crate (and thus Meteostat's data), you must comply with their [Terms of Service](https://meteostat.net/en/terms).
-Please cache data appropriately and avoid overly aggressive requests.
-* Consider supporting Meteostat via [donation](https://meteostat.net/en/donation) if their service is valuable to you.

 ## API Documentation